Some of the most common signs of adrenal insufficiency are fatigue, insomnia, weight gain and depression.

 #3- In advanced stages, when the adrenals are exhausted from overwork, cortisol will never reach normal levels (“hypoadrenia”).

-Conventional medicine will detect only the extremes of these conditions, when damage to the adrenals has already occurred (Cushings Disease or Addisons Disease).
+Conventional medicine may detect only the extremes of these conditions, when damage to the adrenals has already occurred (Cushings Disease or Addisons Disease).

 Within those extremes, you can feel miserable and still be told your adrenals are normal.
 But by responding to early-stage symptoms, we can reverse the developing dysfunction.